 • Avocado oil and fruit oil —these are both excellent sources of monounsaturated fats and taste great in salad dressings.

 • Sesame oil — this type of oil is said to lower blood pressure and improve heart health.
 But that’s not all.
 Recent research revealed that sesame oil can remove dental plaque and improve oral health.
-Another study found out that the oil helps to manage blood glucose level.
+Another study found out that oil helps to manage blood glucose levels.
 On top of that, it’s simply delicious.

-• Algae oil — thats right: the brand-new culinary treat comes from a widely-appreciated source, algae.
+• Algae oil — that’s right: the brand-new culinary treat comes from a widely-appreciated source, algae.
 Algae oil comes from algae grown in fermenters where it consumes plant sugars.
-That promotes the production of oil, expelled from the algae in a similar way how oil is pressed from seeds or coconuts.
+That promotes the production of oil, expelled from the algae in a similar way to how oil is pressed from seeds or coconuts.
 Algae is considered one of the most sustainable made-food sources, and its oil helps to boost heart health and lower body inflammation.
 It’s also rich in Omega-3 three fatty acids.

 Here is a selection of oils you should be consuming in moderation:

-While these fats are beneficial and nutritious, they should be consumed only from time-to-time.
+While these fats are beneficial and nutritious, they should be consumed only from time to time.
 Many of them contain high levels of Omega-6 and can affect the balance of these fats in the body.

 • Flaxseed oil — this oil contains a large amount of Omega-3, but it also includes Omega-6.
 It is high in polyunsaturated fats making it prone to oxidation under hot temperatures.